mahi397/mahi397/README.md

 ---

 ### Adobe - *Software Development Engineer*
-📍 Noida, India | July 2021 - August 2024
+📍 India | July 2021 - August 2024
-- Led the design and rollout of a **JavaScript parser and retrofitter** to automate Marketo’s onboarding to Adobe’s localization framework — achieving **30% cost savings** and earning a *Special Contribution Award*.
+- Led the design and rollout of a **JavaScript parser and retrofitter** to automate Marketo’s onboarding to Adobe’s localization framework - achieving **30% cost savings** and earning a *Special Contribution Award*.
 - Developed a **TypeScript-based linter** for static code analysis to detect localization issues in React codebases, reducing bugs by 20% and improving CI/CD reliability.
 - Built a **JavaScript library** to detect unlocalizable strings during test automation, cutting QA effort by 25%.
 - Authored an **i18n bug resolution playbook**, improving resolution times by 40% and developer self-sufficiency.